nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>

 ### 2.3.
 Links
-All links in Plannit are represented by a unique alias.
+All links in Plannit are represented by a unique (case-sensitive) alias.

 Alias:
 * Alphanumeric and whitespace characters